xolyn/CcCard/README.md

 You can customize the style of the card in `CcCard/assets/style.css`

 ## Exclusion
-If you don't want Cc Card to be displayed on the page, simply add `<!--noCcCard-->` comment on the page specifically.
+If you don't want Cc Card to be displayed on the page, simply add the comment `<!--noCcCard-->` on the page specifically.